-Across our federation, Covenant House, known as Casa Alianza in Mexico, Nicaragua, and Honduras and as La Alianza in Guatemala, provides emergency shelter as well as transitional and supportive housing programs to help young people overcome homelessness.
-Some Covenant House sites have developed apartment-living programs that provide youth with time-limited rental subsidies to help them transition from our care to their own housing.
+Across our federation, Covenant House provides emergency shelter as well as transitional and supportive housing programs to help young people overcome homelessness.
+Some Covenant House sites have also developed apartment-living programs that provide youth with time-limited rental subsidies to help them transition from our care to their own housing.

 Housing Challenges by Region

 The challenges young people face when trying to find a place to live vary greatly by region.